-This topic explains how to get workspace, cluster, notebook, and job details in Databricks.
+This topic explains how to get workspace, cluster, notebook, and job identifiers and URLs in Databricks.

 An instance name is assigned to each Databricks deployment.
 To segregate the workload and grant access to only relevant users, usually Databricks customers create separate instances for development, staging, and production.
 The instance name is the first part of the URL when you log into your Databricks deployment.